 The confusion happens once there is a claim involved.
-If you hit someone who is to blame?
-Whose insurance covers the cost and is the driver liable for anything?
+If you hit someone who is to blame? and is the driver liable for anything?

 There is also the added stress of what happens back at the office?
 Are there repercussions should the employee be found negligent in their driving?

 These are all issues that should be addressed and explained in the company vehicle policy.

 To ensure your employees have a grasp of the expectations surrounding your company vehicle policy, word things clearly to avoid confusion.
 Here are some sections you will need to include.

 - Delivery/ Acceptance

 - Replacement Guidelines

 After each of these sections, it would be wise to have the employee initial each chapter before being granted access to company vehicles.
 This procedure helps remove any doubt that the employee misunderstood or had any further questions on any of these matters.

 In the Event of an Accident

 Obtaining the assistance of a bar certified attorney when drafting this policy is a wise decision.
 Often an attorney experienced in car accident injury can help determine what risks your business legally faces should your employee harm another while representing your company.